 Students who fail to pay tuition and applicable fees greater than $350 within 60 calendar days past the due date will be Financially Suspended from their program.

 Financial suspension results in the loss of all academic and student services, as the student is effectively withdrawn from the university.
 You must pay your outstanding balance before you would be eligible for readmission to the University.
 To arrange a payment plan to clear your balance, please contact the Bursar's Office.
 Once your Financial Suspension has been lifted, you will need to petition for readmission to your program.
-The petition form can be found online or you can request a copy from your academic advisor.
+The petition form can be found online or you can request a copy from your Student Success Advisor.

 Graduation (degree conferral) occurs when a student completes a degree program.
 Students should submit their Graduation Application at the start of the term in which they anticipate completing their degree requirements.